HoaiThuBK/CHVCoreset-and-CHVCRAIG/README.md

   `craig_greedy_cdist` (works on any gradient matrix) and `select_craig_coreset` (per-class driver for the full dataset).

-- `craigch.py` — CRAIG-CH: hybrid selection that narrows the candidate pool with convex-hull vertices before/alongside running CRAIG's greedy selection (driven by the `candidate_multiplier` parameter). *(Not included among the files reviewed for docstrings in this conversation — described here only from its usage in `coreset_selector.py`.)*
+- `chvcraig.py` — CHV-CRAIG: hybrid selection that narrows the candidate pool with convex-hull vertices before/alongside running CRAIG's greedy selection (driven by the `candidate_multiplier` parameter).

 - `random_selector.py` — uniform random per-class coreset baseline.
-  *(Not included among the files reviewed for docstrings in this conversation.)*

 **Shared infrastructure.**
 - `coreset_selector.py` — `CoresetSelector`, a dispatcher class that wraps all